 - Trespassing on Sacred Ground: The Implied Competence of the European Community (2002) Cambridge Yearbook of European Legal Studies 377

 - The Influence of the General Principles of Community Law on Rules of Procedure and Rules of Substance in Ireland (2001) 1 (1) JSIJ 64

-David Scannell is recognised in The Legal 500 2013, 2014 and 2015 as a Leading Junior in EU and competition law
+David Scannell is recognised in The Legal 500 and Chambers & Partners as a Leading Junior in EU and competition law

 - "He is measured, chooses his points selectively and delivers them well."
 (Chambers & Partners 2017)

 - "He is a very fine drafter and really gets things done."
 (Chambers & Partners 2017)